tobychui/zoraxy/README.md

 # Zoraxy

-General purpose request (reverse) proxy and forwarding tool for low power devices.
+General purpose request (reverse) proxy and forwarding tool for networking noobs.
 Now written in Go!

+*Zoraxy v3 HTTP proxy config is not compatible with the older v2.
+If you are looking for the legacy version of Zoraxy, take a look at the [v2 branch](https://github.com/tobychui/zoraxy/tree/v2)*

 ### Features

 - Simple to use interface with detail in-system instructions
 - Reverse Proxy
-  - Subdomain Reverse Proxy
-  - Virtual Directory Reverse Proxy
+  - Virtual Directory
+  - Basic Auth
+  - Custom Headers
 - Redirection Rules
 - TLS / SSL setup and deploy
+  - ACME features like auto-renew to serve your sites in http**s**
+  - SNI support (one certificate contains multiple host names)

-- Blacklist by country or IP address (single IP, CIDR or wildcard for beginners)
+- Blacklist / Whitelist by country or IP address (single IP, CIDR or wildcard for beginners)
 - Global Area Network Controller Web UI (ZeroTier not included)
+- TCP Tunneling / Proxy
 - Integrated Up-time Monitor
 - Web-SSH Terminal
 - Utilities